diya-git/diya-git/README.md

 ### Hi there 👋

-I'm Diya Nazeer, a first-year Computer Science and Engineering student at LBS Institute of Technology for Women.
+I'm Diya Nazeer, a first-year B.Tech Computer Science and Engineering student at LBS Institute of Technology for Women.
 I'm passionate about technology and eager to grow in the field of computer science.

 ---